LinkOut for Libraries - FAQ - Submission Utility: Answers

 - Repeat for each Provider

 This hyperlink indicates that a vendor is sending a library’s holdings information on its behalf.
 When this happens, no holdings information will appear in the Submission Utility.
-You can determine what vendors are sending a library’s holdings information by following these steps:
+You can determine what vendors are sending a library’s holdings information by performing these steps:

 - Log into your Submission Utility account here: http://www.ncbi.nlm.nih.gov/projects/linkout/doc/lbsub-i.shtml